Making meals healthy and simple

 You may have heard people talking about “whole foods,” or maybe your doctor recommended that you eat more of them.
 But what is a “whole food”?

 Whole foods are food items that are either fresh or that have been changed as little as possible by the companies that package them.
-For example, fresh vegetables from the produce section at the grocery store are whole foods.
-Most often whole foods are the front, back and side aisles of the store and include fresh vegetables, basic cuts of meat, fish and some dairy products.
-Frozen vegetables and fruits are also considered whole foods as long as they haven’t been packaged in a sauce or had sugar or salt added to them.
+Most often whole foods are the front, back, and side aisles of the store.
+Examples of whole foods include

-Flash-frozen or canned foods last longer and can be a better deal than fresh items, but watch out for extra processing and added ingredients.
-Flash-freezing is a process some companies use to freeze foods rapidly, which helps lock in their nutrients.
+Flash-frozen or canned foods last longer and are often cheaper than fresh items, but watch out for added ingredients.
+Flash-freezing is a process to freeze foods rapidly and lock in nutrients.
 Look for sales and stock up your pantry and freezer.

 - Frozen vegetables should include only vegetables.
 Avoid cheese and butter sauces.

 - Canned vegetables often have added salt to help preserve them.
 Read labels and look for no or low sodium options.
-You can rinse them before use to cut down salt even more.
+Rinse them before use to cut down salt even more.

 - Fruits should be canned in their own juices.
 Watch for added syrups and sugars.

-- Beans and peas can usually be found frozen, dried or canned.
-Beans are a healthy and cheap alternative to meat in the protein group and most of them provide a good source of fiber to help with constipation.
+- Beans and peas can usually be found frozen, dried, or canned.
+Beans are a healthy and cheap alternative to meat for protein and most of them provide a good source of fiber.

 Don’t worry if you can’t make major changes to your diet right away.
 It may take a lot of small changes to find a plan you can stick to.
 There are many ways to eat healthier, but you do not have to do them all.
 You can make small changes to be healthier while staying comfortable.

 You might try swapping some of your favorite foods for healthier choices that are similar.